Life of the Virgin Contents Page Saints-Contents Main Site Contents Page Home Page

 Different scenes are separated in various ways, and across the top of the painting is a broad, gold-bordered strip which seems to be purely ornamental, although there are some small buildings, painted in black, at the top right.
 In view of what is lower down, this might be intended for any, or even all, of the locations in which the events painted took place - from Nazareth to Jerusalem.
 Alternatively, these might be simply decorative, as the small, very well painted black dragon (said to have been red originally) at the upper right seems to be.

 The Nativity story may originally have continued to the right, perhaps with the Annunciation to the Shepherds, but the next incident visible, in much better condition, is the Pinvin, Adoration of the Magi [79KB]Adoration of the Magi (detail, left), in the lower tier at the left, below the Annunciation.
 The Virgin sits at the right, crowned, and holding the infant Christ, who has the tripartite halo, on her lap.
-In her right hand she hold a small circular object - a pearl? - but this is not mentioned in Tristram’s description, and although it may have a purely symbolic function, it could also be a distortion introduced by restoration, since the paintings have certainly been restored at some time.
+In her right hand she hold a small circular object - a pearl? - but this is not mentioned in Tristrams description at all.
+It may or may not be one of the Magis gifts, and the same detail appears in an early painting of the Adoration of the Magi in France, at Asnières-sur-Vègre [Sarthe].

 To the right of the Crucifixion/Resurrection is part of Pinvin, St. Roch/Ascension [69KB] the Ascension, (detail, left) with two disciples, one looking up, others implied, and a front-facing figure in draperies who is probably the Virgin, but this has been overpainted in the 15th century with a scene on a much larger scale showing St. Roch, a fairly recent saint who died in about 1380.
 Roch, a hermit, spent much of his life on pilgrimages, contracting plague, of which he was miraculously cured, in Piacenza and thus becoming a patron of pilgrims and plague victims alike.
 He is occasionally painted on English screens, but I have not seen another wall painting of him in England.

 Both his areas of patronage are indicated here.
-Roch himself is the large figure at the left, his pilgrim’s hat carried on the end of his staff.
+Roch himself is the large figure at the left, his pilgrims hat carried on the end of his staff.
 With his left hand he holds open his cloak to reveal the plague-sore on his leg.
 A bending Angel, much smaller, is at the right, pointing out the sore, with a tree (apparently belonging to this painting and not the 13th century series) above.
 The St. Roch painting must be a fairly recent discovery, since the main books on the subject do not mention it, but it is very useful evidence of the preoccupations colouring medieval life and of the fact that any saint might crop up anywhere.
+This link will take you to an Italian example at Caltignara [Novara, Italy].
+Roch is the figure on the right, dressed as a pilgrim and indicating the plague sore just above his knee.

 Links to the Contents pages for Lives of the Virgin and the Saints are at the top and bottom of the page.
 Other links relevant to these paintings, such as those to Passion and Infancy Cycles, can be found from the Main Contents Page.